-James has funded healthcare for 46 patients in 9 countries.
+James has funded healthcare for 58 patients in 10 countries.

-Samet is a 41-year-old taxi driver from Cambodia.
-He has two daughters and a son.
-After work, he likes to go to the gym to workout and help his kids study their lessons.
-Ten years ago, Samet had an ear infection.
-This infection caused the tympanic membrane, or the ear drum, in his left ear to perforate.
-For this reason, Samet experiences tinnitus, ear discharge, and hearing loss.
-He cannot hear or communicate easily with others, making his work as a taxi driver difficult.
-Samet traveled to our medical partner's care center to receive treatment.
-On March 10th, he will undergo a myringoplasty procedure in his left ear.
-During this procedure, surgeons will close the perforation.
-Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
+Sarorn is a 60-year-old mother of five from Cambodia.
+She has three sons and two daughters, and likes to make desserts and look after her family when she is not working.
+Three year ago, Sarorn had an ear infection.
+This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
+For this reason, Sarorn experiences headaches, dizziness, ear discharge, infection, and hearing loss.
+She is not able to hear others clearly, and this makes her husband and children worry about her alot.
+Sarorn traveled to our medical partner's care center to receive treatment.
+On March 10th, she will undergo a mastoidectomy procedure in her right ear.
+During this procedure, ENT surgeons will remove the cholesteatoma.
+Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-Samet said, "I hope that my hearing will improve and I will no longer have an ear infection."
+"I hope that once my surgery is over, the ear infection will stop and I will be able to hear again," Sarorn shared.